custom-computing-ic/smcgen/README.md

 The design flow consists of a parametrisable SMC computation engine, and a software template which enables efficient mapping of a variety of SMC designs to FPGAs.

 We have a paper describing the details about SMCGen.
 If you refer to SMCGen in a published work, please cite the following paper:
  * Thomas C.P.
 Chau, Maciej Kurek, James Stanley Targett, Jake Humphrey, Georgios Skouroupathis, Alison Eele, Jan Maciejowski, Benjamin Cope, Kathryn Cobden, Philip Leong, Peter Y.K.
-Cheung and Wayne Luk, "SMCGen: Generating Reconfigurable Design for Sequential Monte Carlo Applications," in International Symposium on Field-Programmable Custom Computing Machines (FCCM), page to appear, 2014.
+Cheung and Wayne Luk, "SMCGen: Generating Reconfigurable Design for Sequential Monte Carlo Applications," in Proc.
+International Symposium on Field-Programmable Custom Computing Machines (FCCM), pp. 141-148, 2014. [pdf](http://thomasccp.github.io/html/publications/14/fccm14tc.pdf)

 ### Sequential Monte Carlo